StefanieQianYe/NetworkOptimization-IntegerLinearProgramming-CPLEX/README.md

 The CPLEX input of the real-world WMATA metro network is too large to show in the limit space.
 Therefore, I use the "Small_Sample_Network.png" with 5 nodes and 3 rail lines to demonstrate my methodology.
 In the small sample network, for simplicity, all distance among directly connected node pairs is set to be 1, and I assign one passenger to travel between each OD pair.
 Please refer to the file named "CPLEX_code.lp" for CPLEX inputs, and "Steps_to_implement_optimization_in_CPLEX" for procedures of how to implement the optimization in CPLEX.

 The file named "CPLEX_output.txt" shows the optimization results.
-Below is how to interpret the results:
+Illustrated below is how to interpret the results:

 Objective = 3.4000000000e+001